 - Select CryptoSafeGuard.

-- Untick the box beside Enable CryptoSafeGuard protection to disable CryptoSafeGuard.
-Ticking this box will enable CryptoSafeGuard protection.
+- Removing the tick from the box beside Enable CryptoSafeGuard protection will disable CryptoSafeGuard.
+Ticking this box will enable CryptoSafeGuard.

 Remember, this setting applies to all backup jobs.

 If CryptoSafeGuard is disabled, all jobs will be automatically unblocked, if they are currently blocked due to a potential ransomware infection.